serenityways/best-retreats-data/README.md

 # wellness-clinics
-Curated data about the best wellness retreats
+Curated data about the best medical wellness retreats